tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *Note*: Before calling the `write_file` tool, the LLM should output the `list_files` and double check that all the changes are made correctly.
 6. Call the `write_file` tool, to write all code to file.
     * Ensure you check if the file will be overwriting code.
 Before writing all files that should be created or replaced, verify with the user if this step is correct.

+**Future Enhancement:** Steps 3-6 currently involve generating steps to call on a separate LLM and review the new code and are steps expected to use the `write_file` tool.
+In a future version, this interaction will be fully automated.

 7.  **Self-Critique and Revise Output:** Before proceeding to self-assessment, take a moment to review your generated output from steps 1-6.
 Specifically: